merfishtools/merfishtools.github.io/index.md

 In case of two conditions, you can issue

-    merfishtools diffexp expression1.txt expression2.txt > diffexp.txt
+    merfishtools diffexp --threads 8 expression1.txt expression2.txt > diffexp.txt

 to calculate differentially expressed transcripts.

 ##### Input

-The files `expression1.txt` and `expression2.txt` contain the PMFs of the two conditions to compare, and are obtained by running step 1 on the data for each condition.
+The files `expression1.txt` and `expression2.txt` ([example](https://github.com/merfishtools/merfishtools-evaluation/raw/master/expressions/140genesData.1.all.default.txt)) contain the PMFs of the two conditions to compare, and are obtained by running step 1 on the data for each condition.

 ##### Output